[leadin]Crawl into a sleeping bag. Push a button. Get warm.[/leadin]

-The promise of a heated sleeping bag has launched a company’s Kickstarter campaign into success, raising more than $100,000 in just a few days.
+The promise of a heated sleeping bag has launched a company into success.
+It raised more than $100,000 in just days on Kickstarter a few years ago.
 Is an electric addition really the right way to warm up your cool-weather campout?

 Created by Ravean, a brand that made waves with a heated down jacket that raised more than $1 million last year, the heated sleeping bag liner is a next step in the brand’s evolution.